hrvtom/AspectJExmp/README.txt

    rmic DateFetcherImpl

+   Note, compiling example in "access-control" directory will result in an compile time error.
+This is the correct behavior illustrating how aspectj can be used for compile-time crosscutting behavior modification.
+   See the article for more details.

 2. Run examples by invoking the main class in each directory.
 Note, not all examples have a main class.
 You can run test by invoking: